AI-ON/Multitask-and-Transfer-Learning/README.md

 * Currently writing and testing the benchmarks for measuring performance.
 * Looking for people to review papers trawling for ideas, and to implement some existing architectures to benchmark their performance.
-* Check the README in [AMTLB](./AMTLB) directory to learn more about the tool/ library used.
+* Check the README in [AMTLB] directory to learn more about the tool/ library used.
   - *"This is a library to test how a reinforcement learning architecture performs on all Atari games in OpenAI's gym.
 It performs two kinds of tests, one for transfer learning and one for multitask learning."*

+[AMTLB]: ./AMTLB

 ## Why this problem matters: